mkbabb/parse-that/docs/tranches/B/FINDINGS-AND-RESUME-HANDOFF-2026-07-29.md

     signed-step atom.
 There is no same-atom continuation or distinct P7.
     Formation, source, CSS, consumer, API, candidate, release and BBNF credit remain zero.
+40. Independent post-P6 Sol manifest `2f626edb…` maps every currently
+    reachable Node 26/V8 14.6 route to incumbent work, a killed P1–P6 family, or an unchanged forbidden boundary.
+Its primary cost and native-yardstick identities and arithmetic reproduce.
+41. Luna manifest `2b35d783…` preserves equal and frozen per-fixture products and reproducible ratio/bootstrap arithmetic, but it is not equal-selection
+    evidence: aggregate hot sinks diverge in 35/35 process/suite cells and batch sinks diverge in 350/350 cross-arm cells.
+42. Luna's 5.9453× host-only CI-low, 2.0982× complete-product CI-low, and
+    191,686.9 µs optimistic extrapolation are descriptive only.
+They receive no performance, formation, or no-edge credit.
+43. Final Sol manifest `62e6d344…` borrows no Luna timing claim and seals a narrowed reached/current-host `NO-EDGE` ruling from P1–P6 genealogy, primary P3 profile arithmetic, and the equal-boundary native JSON yardstick.
+It is not a universal impossibility theorem.
+44. Owner audit `40d8b4c` closes the required post-P6 architecture-research
+    loop with zero downstream credit.
+The long-horizon scannerless full-CSS goal remains active, but no implementation is authorized under the current laws.

-## Resume boundary — new cost-removal edge required
+## Resume boundary — current-host no-edge

-Resume B.W0 from terminal P6 owner evidence `3ed4c43`.
-Preserve every P6,
+Resume B.W0 from post-P6 owner evidence `40d8b4c`.
+Preserve every P6, A1, A2,
-A1, A2, and A3 Luna/Sol packet and raw byte.
+and A3 Luna/Sol packet, all post-P6 research/agglomeration packets, and every
+raw byte.
 Product source remains held.

 ### Subject

 There is no authorized implementation transaction.
-Do not resume an existing seat to rename P6 or dispatch P7.
-A future research proposal must first identify a genuinely new reached cost-removal edge outside the complete P1–P6 genealogy and quantitatively defend how it can clear the binding budget:
+Do not resume a seat to rename P6 or dispatch P7.
+The required search for a current host edge is closed.
+A future proposal must identify a concrete newly reachable host primitive outside the complete P1–P6 genealogy and quantitatively defend a complete-product route at or below the binding budget:

 ```text
 10x budget                       187,063 us